BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 However, writing test scripts means coding, and coding can sometimes be a challenge, especially for testers who are only getting started.

-Let us show you how to write a test script in a simple fashion.
+Let us show you how to write a good and simple test script.

 Test scripts are the building blocks of a test automation strategy.